Neezurft/b-d/README.md

 ### Quick Start

-- To run this project locally jsut follow the steps below (you will need a computer with Node and Yarn installed).
+- To run this project locally just follow the steps below (you will need a computer with Node and Yarn installed).

 1. Run `yarn` to install dependencies.
 2. Run `yarn start` to compile and run the project.